llm-d-incubation/llm-d-infra/quickstart/examples/inference-scheduling/README.md

 ## Installation

+This installation is broken into 2 key steps:
+1) applying the  `llm-d-infra` and `gateway-api-inference-extension inferencepool` charts
+2) applying the relevant out-of-band resources.
+For more information on this section [see below]()

+### Step 1: Applying the helm charts

-Use the helmfile to compose and install the stack.
+Use the helmfile to compose and install the helm release for the `llm-d-infra` and `gateway-api-inference-extension inferencepool` charts.
 The Namespace in which the stack will be deployed will be derived from the `${NAMESPACE}` environment variable.
 If you have not set this, it will default to `llm-d-inference-scheduler` in this example.

 ```bash
 export NAMESPACE=llm-d-inference-scheduler # or any other namespace